bekcpear/z16/README.md

    *User-level configuration file will override the same configurations that have been set in the system-wide configuration file.*

-   **One of the above two must exist.**
+   **At least one of the above two files exists.**

 2. global configuration file for all instances, `<instances-container-dir>/<global-conf-filename>`

    At present, this configuration files are used to configure:

-   * the name of the local configuration file for any instance, default to `.z16.l.conf`
+   * the name of the local configuration file for every instance, default to `.z16.l.conf`
-   * default parent directory of any instance, it is usually set to a safe path to prevent the system file from possibly being damaged due to the missing parent directory configuration of instance. default to `/tmp/z16.tmp.d`
+   * default parent directory of every instance, it is usually set to a safe path to prevent the system file from possibly being damaged due to the missing parent directory configuration of instance. default to `/tmp/z16.tmp.d`
    * the user of symbolic links and its target files of the instance, default to current effective user
    * the group of symbolic links and its target files of the instance, default to current effective group